Earth, Water, and Environmental Sciences

 Professional integration

-As the STEE course is a general one, with the aim of pursuing a Master's degree, it does not, a priori, direct students towards L3 openings.
-Natural job prospects are at Master's level (bac+5) or doctorate level (bac+8).
-At Master's level, natural outlets are at executive/engineer level in large companies, consultancies and local authorities involved in the management of water resources and pollution, natural hazards, mineral and petroleum resources.
+As the STEE program is a general program designed to lead to a master's degree, it does not necessarily guide students towards career opportunities at the L3 level.
+The natural career opportunities are at the master's (bac+5) or doctoral (bac+8) level.
+At the master's level, the natural career paths are executive/engineering positions in large companies, design offices, and local authorities associated with the field of water resource management and pollution, natural risks, and mineral and petroleum resources.

 Read more